 Instagram core values comprise “Community first, inspire creativity, and simplicity matters.”

 The community where individuals “share their lives through photos” is the center of the Instagram experience.
 To enable this, Instagram keeps developing its product to make sure it is easy to use and intuitively designed to foster a sense of community.
 In order to do so, Instagram constantly updates and improves its product features such as high resolution support, photo-taking capability, video function, live video streaming capability , etc. As a while, it creates value for its users by providing them with better ways to express themselves in a visual way.

 Instagram has redefined the idea of shooting and sharing photos with special effects that are naturally beautiful and artistic.

 Instagram was founded in early 2010 by Kevin Systrom and Mike Krieger, two graduates of Stanford University.
 They worked on the idea for more than one year and launched the app for iOS in October 2010.
-The app quickly became popular because it was among the first to let people not only apply a filter effect to their photos but also share them instantly with friends across different social media platforms like Facebook, Twitter, Flickr and Tumblr.
+The app quickly became popular because it was among the first to let people not only apply a filter effect to their photos but also share them instantly with friends across different social media platforms like Facebook, LinkedIn and TikTok.
 Today Instagram is available in multiple languages and has more than 700 million active users who upload and view over 80 million photos or videos a day.